Mahas1/CoviWeatherInfo/README.md

  - Requests
  - python-mysql-connector

-This list is not complete, and will be expanded according to progress to the script(s).
+This list is not complete, and will be expanded depending on changes to the script(s) and their implementation.

 # License
-This project is covered under the MIT License, for more information, refer [here](./LICENSE).
+This project is covered under the MIT License.
+For more information, refer [here](./LICENSE).

 # Credits
-Yet to be filled
+Credits ETA: Soon™